EloiStree/2024_01_18_EloiLabWowAddon/README.md

    git clone https://github.com/EloiStree/2024_01_18_EloiLabWowAddon.git "C:\Program Files (x86)\World of Warcraft\_retail_\Interface\AddOns\EloiLab"
    ```
 3. This works for both retail and classic hardcore modes.
 (Ping me on [Discord](https://discord.gg/WnmXsXHbSn) if something is broken.)

----

-Let me know if you want any more refinements! 🚀